The Grandfather of 35mm Photography

 Another example with more sunlight and almost direct sunlight:

-You are going to love this detail: The painter of the image above, Anna Ancher, painted by her husband Michael Peter Ancher in the "Anna Ancher returning from Flower Picking".
-They were both living in Skagen at the upper north of Denmark
+You are going to love this detail: Anna Ancher, painted by her husband Michael Peter Ancher in the "Anna Ancher returning from Flower Picking".
+They both lived in Skagen in the upper north of Denmark

 where the light was particular nice because of the surrounding sea and where a lot of Danish painters, writers and bohemes moved to in the summer time and where the golden agen of Danish painting origins.

 In the above image it is even easier to see how reflections of light is what creates the aesthetics.
 Because this one has both the harsh sunlight on the field behind and at part of the model, as well as the shadow area in the face and part of the body where only reflections of light defines the image.

 The same time eperiod as a picture.
 The Old Town in Aarhus, Denmark 2009.
 This is a museum with living actors acting in the time period with original dresses, in original houses and everything from that time period.